Buick Lesabre Camshaft Postion Sensor Keeps Going Bad

 More Questions For...buick lesabre

 A trouble code number would be very helpful.
-Well i ould assume your are sure the code is for the camshaft sensor.
+Well i would assume your are sure the code is for the camshaft sensor.
 So if you have replaced the sensor several times and you are sure the magnet on the cam gear is good you may have a wiring problem.
 Wiggle the wiring harness around with the engine running to see if you can cause the engine light to come on.
 It is also possible you are dealing with a bad batch of sensors.
 Are you getting the same brand sensor from the same parts store?

 Yes Your correct.
 I have ordered a new male plug and once again verified the magnet is there.
 Is there a way I can detect voltage or check for a signal (power to this)?
-I do know how to use a meter.
+I do know how to use a multimeter.

 Does the sensor show any signs of being scrapped by the magnet?
 If the magnet is loose it will rub but that is hard to determine.
 Try a very small needle nose pliers to see if you can grab and move it.